conjurinc/api-python/README.md

 A Python client for the Conjur API.

+** IMPORTANT: THIS API CLIENT IS NOT CURRENTLY ACTIVELY BEING SUPPORTED **

 ## Installation

 The Conjur Python API requires Python 2.7.
 While we love Python 3, Python 2.x is the priority because of its